ourcodingclub/ourcodingclub.github.io/_tutorials/inla.md

 #### It uses the Integrated Nested Laplace Approximation, a deterministic Bayesian method.

 __Bayesian__ = uses Bayes's theorem, contrasted with frequentist.
 Based on inferring the probability of a set of data given the determined parameters (involves setting a prior!).
-For more details, you can check out our <a href="https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html" target="_blank">Intro to Bayesian Statistics tutorial</a>.
+For more details, you can check out our [Intro to Bayesian Statistics tutorial](https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html).

 __Deterministic__ = comes up with the same results every time, contrasted with probabilistic (e.g. MCMC).